skyrocket-qy/distributed-system-knowledge/coordination/README.md

 -   **System Modes:** Different distributed system architectures and modes (e.g., master-slave, peer-to-peer, sharded) impose varying requirements and challenges for coordination among their components.
 [Discover System Modes](../system-mode/README.md).

+-   **Leader Election:** A critical coordination mechanism for selecting a unique process to manage shared resources or tasks, often used in conjunction with distributed consensus.
+[Understand Leader Election](./leader-election/README.md).